nzs-code/JobAppTracker/README.md

     - GET /applications - Retrieve all job applications.
     - GET /applications/{id} - Retrieve a specific application.
     - POST /applications - Add a new application.
+    - PUT /applications/{id}/status - Update the status of an application.
+    - DELETE /applications/{id} - Delete a specific application.
   - Built with ASP.NET Core Web API.
   - Use Entity Framework Core (Code First) with SQLite to store data.
   - Implements Repository Pattern and Dependency Injection.